Intern Qualifications and Requirements

 How to Apply

 You can access the online application here.
-Applications for international interns are due on February 1, 2017, and accepted applicants will be notified by March 1, 2017.
+Applications for international interns are being accepted on a rolling basis.

 For Ugandan Applicants

-For summer 2017, UVP will again be searching for high-quality Ugandan interns to assist us in our public health work in rural communities in Iganga district.
-Ugandan interns will be paid a small stipend for their participation in the program (100,000 UGX for first year participants and 200,000 UGX for previous participants) and must speak Luganda or Lusoga to be eligible.
-Applications for Ugandan applicants must be submitted electronically and are currently being accepted on a rolling basis.
+For our summer intern cohort, UVP searches for high-quality Ugandan interns to assist us in our public health work in rural communities in Iganga District.
+Ugandan interns will be paid a small stipend for their participation in the program (100,000 UGX for first year participants and 200,000 UGX for returning participants) and must speak fluent Luganda or Lusoga to be eligible.
+Applications for our 2017 Cohort have closed.